-the configuration for the JGroups transport protocols and channel name can defined and applied to master and slave nodes.
-There are several ways to configure the JGroups transport details.
-You can either set the hibernate.search.worker.backend.jgroups.configurationFile property and file containing the JGroups configuration property hibernate.search.worker.backend.jgroups.configurationXml use the hibernate.search.worker.backend.jgroups.configurationString to directly embed either the xml or string JGroups configuration into your Hibernate configuration file.
+Optionally the configuration for the JGroups transport protocols channel and name can be defined and applied to master and slave nodes.
+There ways to configure the JGroups transport details. several You either set the hibernate.search.worker.backend.jgroups.configurationFile property file containing the JGroups configuration and specify а or you can property hibernate.search.worker.backend.jgroups.configurationXml hibernate.search.worker.backend.jgroups.configurationString to directly embed either the xml or string JGroups configuration into your Hibernate configuration file.
 All three options are shown in Example 3.11, "JGroups transport protocol configuration".